- ICH GCP

 Detailed Description

-This is a two-part phase 1b, multi-center randomized, double-blind (Investigator and Subject blinded; Sponsor unblinded), placebo-controlled, multiple ascending-dose study to assess the safety, tolerability, immunogenicity, pharmacokinetics (PK), and pharmacodynamics (PD) of UPB-101 administered subcutaneously (SC) to adult subjects with asthma.
+This was a two-part phase 1b, multi-center randomized, double-blind (Investigator and Subject blinded; Sponsor unblinded), placebo-controlled, multiple ascending-dose study to assess the safety, tolerability, immunogenicity, pharmacokinetics (PK), and pharmacodynamics (PD) of UPB-101 administered subcutaneously (SC) to adult subjects with asthma.

 Study Type